 She loves caring for people, meeting new people and helping others.
 She joined OCCi to “pay it forward”.
 She is a very spiritual person and feels her goal in life is to be of service to others.

-Tracy Muller joined the board of OCCi in January 2013.She lives in Craryvile with her husband Fred and their two children Troy 20 and Regan 15.
+Tracy Muller joined the board of OCCi in January 2013.She lives in Craryville with her husband Fred and their two children, Troy and Regan.
 She was born and raised in Columbia County and graduated from Chatham High School in 1987.

 Tracy has been a Special Education teacher with the Hudson City School District since the fall of 1993.
 She teaches kindergarten and first grade.